-Step 3: engagement managers instantiate a hunt for our analysts to run, based on feedback from the customer and the data collected by our hunting platform.
+Step 3: engagement managers start a hunt for our SOC analysts to run, based on feedback from the customer and the data collected by our hunting platform.

 Step 4: Jager generates an output of items that meet the hypothesis of the hunt and prepares them for analyst review by uploading the results to Workbench.

-Step 5: Analysts use Jupyter Notebooks to analyze and triage the post-processing results from Jager.
-Jupyter Notebooks include customer context, tuning suppressions, enrichment, graphs, charts, tables and tools to help analysts with identifying indicators of risk from a bulk set of post-processing results.
+Step 5: The SOC analysts use Jupyter Notebooks to analyze and triage the post-processing results from Jager.
+Jupyter Notebooks include customer context, tuning suppressions, enrichment, graphs, charts, tables and tools to help the SOC analysts identify indicators of risk from a bulk set of post-processing results.

-Step 6: Analysts tag records which they think you should know about.
+Step 6: The SOC analysts tag records which they think you should know about.
 The tagged records are uploaded to the Workbench Findings report as well as a finding note from the analyst.

 Malicious: events identified as Malicious indicate attacker behavior or indicate serious risk.
 Malicious findings are generally accompanied by recommended containment and remediation actions or resilience recommendations.

 Suspicious: events identified as Suspicious are events which cannot be confirmed.
 Either they're similar to some system administration type activities or further analysis of the event wasn't available through security tech and OSINT.
 These events can present risk and need further customer validation to determine if the activity is expected.